The Blessed Hope: Steady Expectation in Christ

 The return of Christ is not a desperate wish.
 It is the promised completion of what He has already secured.

 Jesus reigns now.
 His cross defeated sin.
 His resurrection declared victory openly.
 His ascension affirmed His authority.
+“All authority in heaven and on earth has been given to me” (Matthew 28:18): this is not a future aspiration but a present reality.
 The future does not hinge on human calculation or global stability.
-It rests on the reign of a victorious King.
+It rests on the faithfulness of a King who does not change and whose word does not fail.

 Steady Expectation, Not Restless Energy

-There is a difference between expectancy and restlessness.
+There is a difference between expectancy and restlessness, and it matters more than it might first seem.

 The Blessed Hope steadies the believer precisely because it is secure.